vaithak/volume_approximation/README.md

 ./vol -f3 zonotope_dim_k.ext
 ```

-- Estimate the volume using h-polytopes in MMC:
+- Estimate the volume using Z-approx in MMC:
 ```
 ./vol -f3 zonotope_dim_k.ext -hpoly
 ```

 - For example the following commands:
 ```
-./generate -zonotope -d 10 -m 15
+./generate -zonotope -d 10 -k 15 -dist 2
 ./vol -f3 zonotope_10_15.ext -hpoly
 ```
-Will generate a uniform 10-dimensional zonotope with 15 generators and estimate the volume by using h-polytopes in MMC.
+Will generate a Gaussian 10-dimensional Z-polytope with 15 generators and estimate the volume by using Z-approx in MMC.

 - To compute the exact volume run:
 ```